Millions of people are seriously injured in accidents caused by someone else’s negligence or recklessness every year.

 How Much Is the Average Personal Injury Settlement?

 Unfortunately, there’s no such thing as an average personal injury settlement, as every situation is unique.
-However, the hard costs associated with your injuries can give you an indication of how much your personal injury settlement might be worth.
+However, the hard costs associated with your injuries can give you an indication of how much your personal injury claim might be worth.

 These costs include any medical expenses incurred and future treatment costs, repair costs for damage to your vehicle, and loss of earnings.
 This figure forms the basis of your claim.
 Once this is calculated, an insurance adjuster will apply a multiplier to account for non-economic damages and calculate your total personal injury settlement.